MK Manta 2025-01-13T13:17:13+00:00

 Step 2: Depending on the surroundings and identification data, the UXOs are either detonated using a remotely positioned explosive charge, or disarmed by a human deminer.
 Non-explosive detonations can likewise be performed using equipment manufactured in-house by Mine Kafon.
 Either method has to be performed by professionals in the field of explosive ordnance disposal.

-The MK Manta can carry a variety of MK robotics, depending on its current task.
+The MK Manta can carry a variety of MK robotics, depending on its industrial and governmental tasks.

 Software and robotics integration